 Grid-tied systems, on the other hand, draw power from the grid when there is low solar production. and their excess electricity are contributed to the grid.

-When deciding whether to choose an off-grid or on-grid solar system, it’s good to assess the level of autonomy that you require.
+When deciding whether to choose an off grid and on grid solar system, it’s good to assess the level of autonomy that you require.
 An off-grid solar system is ideal if you want to seek complete independence from the grid, or if you’re looking for a reliable power backup, while a grid-tied system would suit those who are looking for continuous power supply.

 Reliability